Focus Drift

 • Includes task titles but no notes

-• Hides interrupt titles and notes for a cleaner look
+• Hides interruption titles and notes for a cleaner look

 • Hides timeline, shows stats and priority breakdown